rovaughn/platform-docs/platform/manual/graphql-tutorial/get-started.rst

 Part I: Create a Hasura project and cluster
 ===========================================

-A Hasura project is a directory (ie: a code repo) that contains all the configuration files, the database migrations, along with the source code and configuration of your custom microservices.
+A Hasura project is a directory (i.e. a code repo) that contains all the configuration files, the database migrations, along with the source code and configuration of your custom microservices.
 This project directory should be a git repo, so that you can ``git push hasura master`` to deploy everything in the repo to a Hasura cluster.